huidr/faves/README.md

 ### To see

-- You Lie in April
+- One Piece
+- Parasyte
+- Psycho-Pass